Steven Gerrard: Style of play

 In particular, his tactical intelligence and ability to read the game allowed him to break down the opposition's attacking plays.
 In addition to his footballing attributes, Gerrard was highly regarded for his leadership, determination, and influence on the pitch throughout his career.
 Despite being vocal in his criticism of diving, Gerrard was accused of diving himself by certain pundits throughout his career.

 Former Spanish striker and Liverpool teammate Fernando Torres hailed Gerrard as the best player he has ever played with.
 He stated that, "He's as creative as a Xavi at Barcelona, with something extra as well.
 When you add his energy, toughness, leadership and goalscoring ability and the result is a fantastic all-round player.
 He is without doubt the greatest player I have ever played with, he has everything."

-In 2015, a decade after the iconic 2005 champions league final in Istanbul, former Italy defender and AC Milan great, Paolo Maldini, recalled memories of the final and heaped praise on Gerrard claiming that, "I think Steven has been, and is, an absolutely complete player, because he had personality, technique, he could set the play and also defend, and he could score goals – penalty-kicks, free-kicks.
+In 2015, a decade after the 2005 Champions League final in Istanbul, former Italy defender and AC Milan great, Paolo Maldini, recalled memories of the game and heaped praise on Gerrard claiming that, "I think Steven has been, and is, an absolutely complete player, because he had personality, technique, he could set the play and also defend, and he could score goals – penalty-kicks, free-kicks.
 So really a modern, complete player," said the former Italy defender.
 He also stated that, "I have a very clear memory of the final we lost in Istanbul, when he was helping his teammates with difficulties in defence.
 He started playing at the back and tackled every single player of Milan.
 It was a very special game during which we actually dominated Liverpool for 110 minutes out of 120.
 But I must say that what probably made the difference was his example for all his teammates, especially after reaching a draw, in being able to defend and resist, and at the end reach a result that was sincerely and absolutely unexpected after the first 45 minutes."